Ossoff, Warnock each raised more than $100 million in two months, records show

 If both Democrats win, the upper chamber would be split 50-50 between the two parties, with Vice President-elect Kamala D. Harris (D) holding the tie-breaking vote after she is inaugurated.

-The race will determine whether President-elect Biden is able to enact an ambitious agenda in his first two years in office — or if Republicans can erect a bulwark to Democratic control.
+The race will determine whether President-elect Joe Biden is able to enact an ambitious agenda in his first two years in office — or if Republicans can erect a bulwark to Democratic control.

 The result of all the spending in the race, as any Georgian near a television screen can attest, is an avalanche of ads flooding airwaves, sometimes filling entire blocks of commercials during news broadcasts and SEC football games.
-And planeloads of prominent politicians have traversed Georgia, trying to whip up their respective bases.
+Planeloads of prominent politicians have traversed Georgia, trying to whip up their respective bases.

-Trump made an appearance in Valdosta, Ga., earlier this month and is planning another visit on the eve of election day.
+President Trump made an appearance in Valdosta, Ga., earlier this month and is planning another visit on the eve of Election Day.
 He has encouraged Republicans to vote despite questioning the integrity of the state’s election system with baseless claims of fraud.
-Vice President Pence has made a half dozen visits to the state, often favoring outdoor events at airports and using Air Force Two as a backdrop.
+Vice President Pence has made a half-dozen visits to the state, often favoring outdoor events at airports and using Air Force Two as a backdrop.

-They and other Republicans have cast Loeffler and Perdue as a last line of defense against total control by politicians they have vilified, such as Sen. Majority Leader Charles E. Schumer, and Democratic Socialists Rep. Alexandria Ocasio-Cortez and Sen. Bernie Sanders.
+They and other Republicans have cast Loeffler and Perdue as a last line of defense against total control by politicians they have vilified, such as Senate Majority Leader Charles E. Schumer (D-N.Y.), Sen. Bernie Sanders (I-Vt.) and Rep. Alexandria Ocasio-Cortez (D-N.Y.).

-Meanwhile, former president Barack Obama appeared at a virtual get-out-the-vote event, and both Biden and Harris have made appearances, stressing to supporters that a pair of Democratic victories would curb Republican obstruction in the Senate and help the new president make sweeping changes Democrats have longed for.
+Meanwhile, former president Barack Obama appeared at a virtual get-out-the-vote event, and both Biden and Harris have made appearances, stressing to supporters that a pair of Democratic victories would curb Republican obstruction in the Senate and help the new president make sweeping changes Democrats have long advocated.

-Obama has cited his own experience while president as proof: with the help of a Democratic-controlled Senate, his administration and Congress were able to enact the Affordable Care Act.
-But Democrat gains stopped once Republicans had control of the Senate.
+Obama has cited his own experience while president as proof: With the help of a Democratic-controlled Senate, his administration and Congress were able to enact the Affordable Care Act.
+But Democratic gains stopped once Republicans had control of the Senate.